GROUP operator

 -

 typeType of aggregate function.
-Can be one of the following built-in values:
+Can be one of:

 NULLKeyword.
 Used only for